gustavohmsilva/tiny-url-shortener/README.md

-# tiny-url-shortener
+# Tiny URL Shortener

-A Tiny URL Shortener Web API using BoltDB with 200 lines or less.
+Tiny URL Shortener is an afternoon project to build a URL Shortener REST API in 200 lines or less, using Golang and BoltDB with less than 200 lines of 80 columns source code.

+Feel free to contribute, review, modify, fork or do wathever you want to do, but please mention me and this repository as the original project.